 Physically, Seusea was no match for the man, that much she admitted to herself.
 He had half-a-foot on her, and his muscles bulged through the long cotton shirt.
 Seusea knew his kind intimately – heavies and thugs that could be found in plenitude at any gentry’s estate.
 Paid brawn, and Seusea wondered further what else this fellow was paid to do.
 Easily, she imagined him kidnapping women from the muddy byways of Ipty and Westmer where the law was lax and easily paid off.

 ‘You’re no Dialesian,’ he said.
 ‘Where are you from?’

 Seusea tried to control her breathing, but her heart raced in her chest.
 ‘I’m not,’ she admitted.
 ‘I am from Hired Skull.’

 ‘Then we’re neighbours,’ he said.
 ‘I am from Old Town.
 I didn’t know the Chatelaine had Societor maids.’
 A cunning smile.
 ‘In truth she doesn’t, so who are you?’

 ‘May I have your name?’
-Seusea asked, quietly, in a forced neutral undertone.
+Seusea asked in a neutrally forced undertone.

 ‘Why do you need that?’